Retailers offer bigger Black Friday discounts to lure hesitant shoppers hunting for the best deals

 Black Friday is expected as usual to be the busiest shopping day of the year, according to Sensormatic Solutions, which tracks store traffic.

+“Back in the day, they had these good deals in stores,” Alvez said.
+“Now, we don’t see that anymore.

+The spelling of Metairie, Louisiana, has been corrected.
+It is Metairie, not Metarie.

-Associated Press Writer Alexandra Olson in New York, Haleluya Hadero in Germantown, Maryland, and Courtney Bonnell in London contributed to this story.
+Associated Press reporters Haleluya Hadero in Germantown, Maryland, Stephen Smith in Metairie, Louisiana, and Courtney Bonnell in London contributed to this story.